slamora/brackets-wiki/Preview-Images-Spec.md

 ### Events from EditorManager & DocumentManager

-When opening an image file, the `"activeEditorChange"` and `"currentDocumentChange"` events are triggered.
+When opening an image file while a text document is open, the `"activeEditorChange"` and `"currentDocumentChange"` events are triggered.
 The second `"activeEditorChange"` argument will be null, matching the getter API value.
 (It's _already_ possible to receive such events transitioning to null, when the last open file is closed).
 Listeners should always check for null, like this:

 ~~~~
 function _onCurrentDocumentChange() {